 We consider highly liquid investments with maturities of three months or less at the date of purchase to be cash equivalents.
 Cash equivalents consist primarily of AAA-rated money market funds in all periods presented.
 Investments consist of available-for-sale investment-grade debt securities that we carry at fair value.
-Long-term investments at July 31, 2014 consisted of municipal auction rate securities that we carry at fair value.
-Long-term investments at July 31, 2013 consisted of municipal auction rate securities and an available-for-sale corporate equity investment that we carried at fair value.
-We sold this equity investment in the fourth quarter of fiscal 2014.
-See Note 3, "Cash and Cash Equivalents, Investments and Funds Held For Customers," for more information.
 Except for direct obligations of the United States government, securities issued by agencies of the United States government, and money market funds, we diversify our investments by limiting our holdings with any individual issuer.